What does site prep include?

 | Demo plus site prep | $15,000-$40,000+ | Existing structure, slab, hauling, grading, permits |

-What to give your site prep contractor
+What should you give your site prep contractor?

 - Address, parcel map, and photos from all access points